-Toys, valuables and money
+Toys, valuables and money Toys, valuables or money school Money for school

 Toys, valuables or money should not be brought into school.
 Money for school activities should be paid via Parent Pay.
 The school cannot be held responsible for any valuables - such as money, phones and watches that go missing.